 Wallachia is an ongoing serial vampire novel written by David Ely.
 New chapters come out every few weeks as both text and audiobook via an iOS app.
 Customers can download and read the first chapter for free, then subscribe for $1/month to get:

 Set decades before Bram Stoker’s novel, Dracula, Wallachia tells the story of a small village in the Principality of Wallachia, just south of Transylvania, in 1816.
 The main character, Marley, has just returned home with an injury after attending a dance academy in Transylvania.
 The town and its people have their own problems and secrets but are unaware of what’s coming down the road, as Count Dracula arrives to pay their local lord a visit.

 Wallachia (wool-ay-kee-uh) was a principality in Eastern Europe that combined with Moldavia in 1859 to form the modern nation of Romania.
 Transylvania joined along with several other countries in 1916.
 The historical figure Vlad III Dracula was Voivode of Wallachia in the 15th century.
-Though Bram Stoker named his character after him, he knew little of the actual historical figure who, though a vicious warlord, had no contemporaneous connections to vampirism.
+(More about the connections between the literary character and the historical figure here.)

 Wallachia is intended to feel like a familiar ebook reader, but it includes features that weren’t possible to achieve using regular EPUB files.

 David Ely was born in Charlottesville, VA.
 He Graduated from the College of William and Mary with a double major in Philosophy and Literary & Cultural Studies: Film Studies.
 He lives with his wife and two children in Annandale, VA.

 Learn more about David’s journey developing the app here.